benbel376/llm-finetuning-for-amharic/README.md

 # Amharic RAG Ad Builder
-## Business Need

-As Telegram gains prominence as a messaging platform, AIQEM recognizes the necessity to adapt its advertising strategy to better align with this evolving ecosystem.
-The focus is on improving the effectiveness of promotional efforts by integrating powerful AI capabilities for Amharic text manipulation.
-Specifically, the project aims to create an Amharic RAG pipeline that generates creative text ad content for Telegram channels based on campaign information, including brand details and product information.

-The success of this project ensures that advertisements are not only catchy but also highly relevant to the Telegram community.
-To achieve this, the technology must possess quality Amharic text embedding and text generation capabilities.
-The approach involves choosing a suitable open-source Large Language Model (LLM), such as Mistral, Llama 2, Falcon, or Stable AI 2, and further fine-tuning it to meet the business objectives.

 ## Project Overview

 The project is organized into several tasks to achieve the business goals: